 Statute of Limitations

-In the state of Florida, for most personal injury cases, you have four years from the date of the accident or injury to file a lawsuit to receive compensation for your damages under Florida Statute §95.11.
-However, there are exceptions to this four-year deadline.
+In the state of Florida, for most personal injury cases, you have two years from the date of the accident or injury to file a lawsuit to receive compensation for your damages under Florida Statute §95.11.
+However, there are exceptions to this two-year deadline.
 A Plant City personal injury attorney from our team can help you determine how long you have to file your claim in Florida.

 Contact a Plant City Personal Injury Attorney Now